pingcap/docs/dev/how-to/deploy/orchestrated/tidb-in-kubernetes/aws-eks.md

 ## Deploy

-The default setup creates a new VPC and a `t2.micro` instance as the bastion machine, and an EKS cluster with following ec2 instances as worker nodes:
+The default setup creates a new VPC and a `t2.micro` instance as the bastion machine, and an EKS cluster with following Amazon EC2 instances as worker nodes:

 * 3 m5.xlarge instances for PD
 * 3 c5d.4xlarge instances for TiKV